benlumia007/sandbox/readme.md

 2. [Requirements](https://github.com/benlumia007/sturdy-vagrant#requirements)

 ## Overview
-Sturdy is an easy and automat local developer environment can be use for any purposes such as WordPress, ClassicPress and others that works on Linux, macOS, and Windows.
+Sturdy Vagrant is an easy and automate local environment can be use for any purposes such as WordPress, ClassicPress and others that works on Linux, macOS, and Windows.

 ## Requirements
 - Vagrant 2.2.14 or higher